Dick Gregory: Native American rights

-In 1966, Gregory and his wife were arrested for illegal net fishing alongside of the Nisqually people in Washington state in a protest fish-in.
+In 1966, Gregory and his wife were arrested for illegal net fishing alongside the Nisqually people in Washington state in a protest fish-in.
 The tribe was protesting against the state laws that ban forms of fishing other than hook-and-line because it barred their rights guaranteed to them through a federal treaty that allowed them to fish in their traditional ways.
-He was later released from jail in Olympia, Washington after six weeks of fasting to call attention to the violation of Native American treaties by the United States government.
+He was later released from jail in Olympia, Washington, after six weeks of fasting to call attention to the violation of Native American treaties by the United States government.

+In 2015, Gregory revealed that he had criticised Bob Marley for writing the song "Buffalo Soldier" upon meeting him ahead of their joint appearance at the Amandla Festival in 1979.
+He told Marley it would convey a false image of the Buffalo Soldiers, who were responsible for letting Native Americans starve.
+Marley had allegedly not been aware of these circumstances when writing the song.

 US Embassy hostage crisis in Iran

 Gregory was an outspoken activist during the US Embassy hostage crisis in Iran.
 In 1980, he traveled to Tehran to attempt to negotiate the hostages' release and engaged in a public hunger strike there, weighing less than 100 pounds (45 kg) when he returned to the United States.